Stock market today: Wall Street rises to cap a winning April

 High rates combat inflation by slowing the entire economy and hurting investment prices.
 That has many investors preparing for a possible recession to hit sometime this year.

-The Fed has raised its key overnight interest rate to its highest level since before the 2007-09 Great Recession, up from its record low, following a barrage of hikes since early last year.
+The Fed has raised its key overnight interest rate to its highest level since 2007, up from its record low, following a barrage of hikes since early last year.
 Together, they’ve already slowed the economy’s growth down to an estimated 1.1% annual rate at the start of this year.

 They’ve also caused cracks in the banking system, with the second- and third-largest U.S. bank failures in history rocking global markets last month.
 Investors are hunting for other weak links, and the spotlight has been particularly harsh on First Republic Bank.

 Its stock roughly halved on Tuesday after it gave details about how much in deposits its customers have yanked.
-First Republic tumbled again Friday and is down nearly 97% for the year so far.
+First Republic tumbled again Friday and is down 97.1% for the year so far.

 In markets abroad, stock indexes were mixed in Europe and mostly higher across Asia.